awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 **Note**
 *<your\-source\-bucket\-name>* and *<your\-destination\-bucket\-name>* can be the same Amazon S3 bucket\.

-The following text describes the parameters for the put\-signing\-profile and start\-signing\-job commands:
+These are the parameters for the put\-signing\-profile and start\-signing\-job commands:

 `source`
 Specifies the location of the unsigned firmware in an S3 bucket\.
 + `bucketName`: The name of your S3 bucket\.
 + `key`: The key \(file name\) of your firmware in your S3 bucket\.
 + `version`: The S3 version of your firmware in your S3 bucket\.
 This is different from your firmware version\.
-You can find it by browsing to the Amazon S3 console, choosing your bucket, and on the top of the page, next to **Versions**, choosing **Show**\.
+You can find it by browsing to the Amazon S3 console, choosing your bucket, and at the top of the page, next to **Versions**, choosing **Show**\.

 `destination`
 The destination for the signed firmware in an S3 bucket\.
 The format of this parameter is the same as the `source` parameter\.